File System Watching

 gradle.properties file in the project root or your Gradle User Home:

 This produces the following output at the start and end of the build:

-On Windows and macOS, Gradle might report changes received since the last build even if you haven’t changed anything.
-These are harmless notifications about changes to Gradle’s own caches and can be ignored safely.
+On Windows and macOS, Gradle might report changes received since the last build, even if you haven’t changed anything.
+These are harmless notifications about changes to Gradle’s caches and can be safely ignored.

 - Gradle does not detect some changes

 Please let us know on the Gradle community Slack.
 If a build declares its inputs and outputs correctly, this should not happen.
-So it’s either a bug we need to fix, or your build is lacking declaration for some inputs or outputs.
+So it’s either a bug we must fix or your build lacks declaration for some inputs or outputs.

 - VFS state dropped due to lost state